Luis A. "Wito" Morales Park

-Parque Luis A. "Wito" Morales (Luis A. "Wito" Morales Park) is a park in the municipality of Ponce, Puerto Rico.
+The Luis A. "Wito" Morales Park (Spanish: Parque Luis A. "Wito" Morales) is a park in the municipality of Ponce, Puerto Rico.
 It is part of the Lake Cerrillos Dam recreational area.

 Location

 The park is located at the southern end of Lake Cerrillos, immediately south of the Cerrillos Dam, in Barrio Maragüez.
 It can be reached via Puerto Rico Highway 139.

 It is surrounded by mountains, abundant in vegetation, and it is at the center of the Cerrillos State Forest, which is located 4 miles northeast of the city of Ponce.